Jean-Jacques Rousseau: Quarrel with Hume

 On 3 April 1766 a daily newspaper published the letter constituting Horace Walpole's hoax on Rousseau—without mentioning Walpole as the actual author; that the editor of the publication was Hume's personal friend compounded Rousseau's grief.
 Gradually articles critical of Rousseau started appearing in the British press; Rousseau felt that Hume, as his host, ought to have defended him.
 Moreover, in Rousseau's estimate, some of the public criticism contained details to which only Hume was privy.
 Further, Rousseau was aggrieved to find that Hume had been lodging in London with François Tronchin, son of Rousseau's enemy in Geneva.

-About this time, Voltaire anonymously published his Letter to Dr. J.-J. Pansophe in which he gave extracts from many of Rousseau's prior statements which were critical of life in England; the most damaging portions of Voltaire's writeup were reprinted in a London periodical.
+About this time, Voltaire anonymously (as always) published his Letter to Dr. J.-J. Pansophe in which he gave extracts from many of Rousseau's prior statements which were critical of life in England; the most damaging portions of Voltaire's writeup were reprinted in a London periodical.
 Rousseau now decided that there was a conspiracy afoot to defame him.
 A further cause for Rousseau's displeasure was his concern that Hume might be tampering with his mail.
 The misunderstanding had arisen because Rousseau tired of receiving voluminous correspondence whose postage he had to pay.
 Hume offered to open Rousseau's mail himself and to forward the important letters to Rousseau; this offer was accepted.
 However, there is some evidence of Hume intercepting even Rousseau's outgoing mail.

 After some correspondence with Rousseau, which included an eighteen-page letter from Rousseau describing the reasons for his resentment, Hume concluded that Rousseau was losing his mental balance.
 On learning that Rousseau had denounced him to his Parisian friends, Hume sent a copy of Rousseau's long letter to Madame de Boufflers.
 She replied stating that, in her estimate, Hume's alleged participation in the composition of Horace Walpole's faux letter was the reason for Rousseau's anger.